aidiss/lithuanian-artificial-intelligence-party/role_instructions/head_of/culture.md

 # Head of Culture

 ## Role and Purpose:
-The Head of Culture is responsible for shaping, maintaining, and evolving the party's ideological framework and internal culture.
+Responsible for shaping, maintaining, and evolving the party's ideological framework and internal culture.
 They work to ensure cohesion between the party's stated values and its practical operations, fostering a strong sense of identity among members and aligning party activities with core principles.

 ## Responsibilities:
 - Develop and refine the party's ideological platform